adriankiezik/adriankiezik/README.md

 </div>

 ### The best open source projects
+All of these projects are not completed yet, because I'm still working on daily basis with them.
+However I ordered them from most to least completed.
 #### <a href="https://github.com/adriankiezik/react-ecommerce">React E-commerce</a> - Ecommerce website made with React, Redux.
+#### <a href="https://github.com/adriankiezik/adriankiezik.pl">Portfolio Website</a> - Personal web development portfolio website showcasing my skills & projects.
 #### <a href="https://github.com/adriankiezik/online-code-editor">Online Code Editor</a> - Code transpiller and bundler created with esbuild.
 Already working, but there is still a lot of work to make if look like proper code editor.
-#### <a href="https://github.com/adriankiezik/adriankiezik.pl">Portfolio Website</a> - Personal web development portfolio website showcasing my skills & projects.